 The simplest task is to have the chimney swept by an experienced chimney sweep at least once a year and more often if fires are lit very regularly.
 Address problems with a smoking chimney promptly, along with any doubts about its structural stability — it will work out cheaper in the long run.

-To keep fireplaces looking good, clean them from time to time, and repair individual elements as and when they give out.
+Clean fireplaces from time to time to keep them looking good, and repair individual elements as and when they give out.
 Fireplace shops and some salvage yards are a good source of spare parts, care and repair products and, in most cases, abundant advice.

 - Have chimneys swept regularly by an experienced sweep.